Introduction

 No VAT on Residential Rent

-The NTA 2025 reaffirms that residential rental income is VAT-exempt.
-This means:
+The NTA 2025 reaffirms that residential rental income is VAT-exempt:

-• This applies because a lease is considered a transfer of interest in land, not a supply of goods or services
+- A lease qualifies as a transfer of interest in land, not a supply of goods or services

-As a landlord, providing proper receipts is now more critical than ever:
+As a landlord, providing proper receipts now carries more weight than ever:

 Landlord Tip: Consider using a property management platform like Tenantify that automatically generates compliant digital receipts for every payment.
 This protects both you and your tenants while reducing administrative burden.